One of the most common questions I get is How do I stop making stupid mistakes?

 To prove this to yourself, imagine the SAT consisted only of basic addition (1 + 3 = 4).
 Would you still be worried about stupid mistakes?

-Of course, for an exam as important as the SAT, you would still double-check your answers, but your confidence would be sky-high leaving that exam.
+Of course, if it's a high-stakes exam, you would double-check your answers, but your confidence would be sky-high after an exam on basic addition.
 Why?

 Because the test would be so easy!